 Those who have more time can relax here with a day of yoga or massage, get to know the culture and temples of the small town, or simply enjoy the great food of Bali.

 Art Market in Ubud

 The Ubud Art Market is one of my favorite places in Bali.
 It is locally known as Pasar Seni Ubud, and it’s located opposite the Royal Ubud Palace.
 If you’re staying in the center of Ubud, the Ubud Art Market is just within walking distance.

 This market features local products.
 It’s a great place to buy souvenirs, whether it’s traditional batik, clothes, bags, and accessories, as well as jewelry.
 You can also shop for home decorations such as paintings, carvings, and furniture.

 The great thing about the Ubud Art Market is that it gives you a taste of Bali’s culture, and its products are made not just in Ubud but in neighboring towns as well.
 You will see & appreciate unique art and handicrafts that you’ll be hard-pressed to find anywhere else.
-I particularly like the quilts and my boyfriend likes a chess set with the pieces carved based on Hindu mythology.
+I particularly liked the quilts and my boyfriend liked the chess set with the pieces carved based on Hindu mythology.

 How to get there